andrewmourcos/andrewmourcos.github.io/projects/_posts/2021-09-21-LamperLabs.md

 <img src="/Media/projects/lamperlabs/lamper-cloud.png">
 *Web app for controlling and viewing fish POV in real-time*

-I focused on Nemo, which was a multi-threaded program written in C for the Nvidia Jetson.
-It carries out the video streaming pipeline to LamperCloud, receives robot controls over websockets, and sends motor commands to the auxiliary controller over UART.
-Looking back - an insane amount of work went into this.
+I focused on Nemo, which was a multi-threaded program written in C/C++ for the Nvidia Jetson.
+It carries out the video streaming pipeline fed to LamperCloud, receives robot controls over websockets, and sends motor commands to the auxiliary controller over UART.

 <img src="/Media/projects/lamperlabs/nemo-block-diagram.png">
 *Nemo block diagram*